dicerobotics/dev-refs/cmd_linux.md

 ## Development
 Source: "Linux for Developers" course on Coursera.
-Caution: Please be careful if you purchase above course on coursera.
-You can't access course material after your paid subscription ends even if you complete the course and achieve certificate.
+Caution: Please be careful if you purchase the above course on Coursera.
+You can't access the course material after your paid subscription ends even if you complete the course and achieve the certificate.
-This files is not an exact copy of the above course.
-It is made for personal use and will be updated on continuous basis.
+This file is not an exact copy of the above course.
+It is made for personal use and will be updated continuously.

 #### Linux and operating system
 - Kernal vs. operating system tools